More Accusations Of Child Sex Abuse By Priests In Illinois Uncovered, Says AG

 He also said in the statement that all reports of sexual abuse are investigated, whether the accused priest is alive or dead, and that, starting in 2002, they have reported all allegations of child sexual abuse to civil authorities, including "historical allegations."

-The Diocese of Joliet also responded to the attorney general's report, saying in a statement that the investigation doesn't distinguish between diocese and that they have received "no formal or informal indication from the Attorney General that we failed to adequately investigate any allegation of abuse and/or report it to authorities."
+The Diocese of Joliet also responded to the attorney general's report, saying in a statement that the investigation doesn't distinguish between dioceses and that they have received "no formal or informal indication from the Attorney General that we failed to adequately investigate any allegation of abuse and/or report it to authorities."

-The attorney general said in a statement that the investigation isn't finished and that her office has asked the state's diocese for additional information.
+The attorney general said in a statement that the investigation isn't finished and that her office has asked the state's dioceses for additional information.

 But some sexual abuse survivors don't think the preliminary investigation goes far enough, according to Susie An reporting for NPR.